BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 │
 └── utils/
     └─ LogHandling/
-         └─ LogHandlers.py  # contains StandardLogger class that is resposible for informative logging (colors etc.)
+         └─ LogHandlers.py  # contains StandardLogger class that is responsible for informative logging (colors etc.)
 ```

 ### Prompt Construction (examples with results)